kubernetes-client/java/kubernetes/docs/V1PodCondition.md

 # V1PodCondition

+PodCondition contains details for the current condition of this pod.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **lastProbeTime** | [**DateTime**](DateTime.md) | Last time we probed the condition. |  [optional]